-The webinar examined the wide variety of elements, from funding to policy, that play a role in implementing youth apprenticeships.
+The Western Governors’ Association hosted the webinar, Strategies to Expand Youth Apprenticeship, to examine the wide variety of elements, from funding to policy, that play a role in implementing youth apprenticeships.
 Panelists also discussed strategies for expanding apprenticeship programs.
 The webinar is part of a series for the Western Governors’ Workforce Development Initiative, the Chairman's Initiative of South Dakota Gov. Dennis Daugaard.

 Moderator: Brent Parton, Deputy Director, Center on Education and Skills at New America.
 Panelists: Diane Jones, Senior Policy Advisor to the Secretary, U.S. Department of Labor; Christopher Nesmith, Career and Technical Education Director, West Valley School District – Yakima, Washington; Mark Tapy, Apprenticeship Program Manager, Pinnacol Assurance.
 (See, download presentation slides)